Burger King UK has revealed it is launching a burger featuring a meat-free patty in the UK from today.*

 *The burger is available exclusively with the app on January 6 and 7, and then available as usual from the 8.

 **This article was updated on January 7.
-The headline was re-written, removing the words 'meat-free', and the description of how the patty is cooked was updated.
+The headline was re-written, removing the words 'meat-free', and the description of how the patty is cooked was updated, and a quote from Burger King.